waltergerych/waltergerych.github.io/_pages/service.md

 I am passionate about the importance of community support in research and academia.
 During my PhD, I have worked to foster social bonds and collaboration within WPI's Data Science department.
 I believe that an open and supportive learning environment is invaluable, especially for individuals in demographics underrepresented in STEM.

-A selection of the outcomes of this effort is shown below.
+A selection of my efforts is shown below.

 **Data Science Council, WPI**: 2018-Current
 - President: 2021-Current